wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.7.2 =
+* Fixed "badData" bug.
+An error when re-authenticating an expired token which was still held as a valid transient

 = 1.7.1 =
 * Fixed bugs with several search manager search fields
 * Fixed issue which caused some fields in widgets to be handled differently than shortcodes